-By 6 months of age, your little one should be starting to interact with you if she hasn’t already been doing so.
+By 6 months of age, your little one should be starting to interact with you.
+But many baby start doing so as early as 4 months old!

-She should be vocalizing through repetitive sounds as well as varied sounds (e.g. babababa, badadaba, papapa, etc), responding to sounds you make, turning when she hears sounds as well as looking at you when you are speaking.
+Your baby should be vocalizing through repetitive sounds as well as varied sounds (e.g. babababa, badadaba, papapa, etc), responding to sounds you make, turning when they hear sounds as well as looking at you when you are speaking.

 2. Your 18 month old uses less than 20 words